fedorov-vk/elwiki_jsp/README.md

 * links between pages are provided by the page index, not the page name
 * wiki data is implemented by the EMF model
-* Data storage management provides CDO
+* CDO provides data storage management

 ### These improvements allow